 Are scheduled to review assessments and determine what therapy services will be offered to address any potential problems.
 Discussions will include the initial diagnostic impression, available treatment options, recommended therapeutic interventions, frequency of services, limits to confidentiality, and your participation in developing a comprehensive treatment plan.
-On-going treatment will consist of follow-up sessions with you and your therapist or psychiatrist working towards completion of your treatment plan.
+On-going treatment will consist of follow-up sessions with you and your therapist or psychiatrist working towards the completion of your treatment plan.

-Pertaining to mental health and substance abuse issues.
+- Assessment/evaluation pertaining to mental health and substance abuse issues.

-Are offered several times throughout the year.
+- Smoking cessation classes are offered several times throughout the year.
 This class is led by a licensed alcohol and drug counselor and meets at 5 p.m. on Wednesdays.

-A staff psychiatrist visit is for medication and on certain occasions brief psychotherapy.
-Psychiatric care is limited to a 30- to 45-minute initial visit and regularly scheduled 30-minute follow-up visits.
+- A staff psychiatrist visit is for medication, and on certain occasions, brief psychotherapy.
+Psychiatric care is limited to a 30 to 45-minute initial visit and regularly scheduled 30-minute follow-up visits.

 Hard copies/paper charts are kept locked in a safe place for your right to privacy.
-Electronic behavioral health records are kept secure and only behavioral health staff members, CPNHS medical doctors and nurse practitioners who provide you with healthcare services and billing staff have electronic access to your behavioral health records, if applicable and necessary.
+Electronic behavioral health records are kept secure and only behavioral health staff members, CPNHS medical doctors and nurse practitioners who provide you with health care services and billing staff have electronic access to your behavioral health records, if applicable and necessary.
 Therapy sessions are held in the department and protected by locked entrances.

 Consent for Release of Information

 Consent is required to send substance abuse and mental health evaluation reports/records to other agencies and can be completed in Medical Records.
-Disability, parental fitness, child custody, inability to work determinations and other legal or medical conclusions are not provided.
+Disability, parental fitness, child custody, inability to work determinations, and other legal or medical conclusions are not provided.